 Scaling and Root Planing combined with a strict home care routine and more frequent periodontal cleanings and exams will increase your chances of keeping your natural smile.

-- Sealants- The most common area for children to get decay (like most adults) is on their permanent back teeth (molars).
+The most common area for children to get decay (like most adults) is on their permanent back teeth (molars).
 The molars have very deep grooves and pits on the chewing surfaces.
 This is where food and bacteria hide and form cavities.
-No matter how well your child brushes, it is nearly impossible to remove all of the bacteria from these grooves and pits.
+No matter how well your child brushes, it is nearly impossible to remove all of the bacteria.

 During Root Canal Therapy, the tooth is “numbed” (just like having a filling).
 Then the unhealthy nerve is removed and medication is placed in the tooth to treat the bacterial abscess (infection).
 After the infection is removed and treated, a filling is placed in the roots where the unhealthy nerve was.

 A tooth that has undergone Root Canal Therapy is more brittle and must be crowned to give the tooth sufficient strength.
 The tooth is cared for in the same way as other natural teeth.
-Brush and floss daily, and visit your dentist for regular preventative dental check-ups
+Brush and floss daily, and visit your us for regular preventative dental check-ups.

-- Crown- A crown fits over the entire top of the tooth above the gum line.
+A crown fits over the entire top of the tooth above the gum line.
 Crowns cover, protect, seal and strengthen a tooth.
-A crown is needed when a filling just will not work
+A crown is needed when a filling just will not work.

 A Permanent Bridge is usually anchored to the teeth on both sides of the space from the missing tooth.
 This gives the bridge strong support.
 Brushing a bridge is no different than brushing natural teeth, but special flossing instructions are given to keep the bridge and surrounding tissue healthy.